An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Experiments

-\textbf{Comparison on EuRoC Datasets}: We employ the same metrics to assess the performance of these methods on EuRoC datasets, as shown in Tab. \ref{tab:euroc_test} for a quantitative comparison.
+The EuRoC MAV Dataset \cite{burri2016euroc} was collected on-board a micro aerial vehicle in a machine hall (MH) and a Vicon room (V).
+We employ the same metrics to assess the performance of these methods on EuRoC datasets, as shown in Tab. \ref{tab:euroc_test} for a quantitative comparison.
 The reconstructed trajectories tested on Seq.
 MH\_03 are depicted in Fig. \ref{fig:mh_03}.
 RT$^2$PL notably enhances estimation accuracy in the sequences of the \textit{MH} series, which contain abundant high-quality lines.
 However, the incorporation of line features results in a reduction in pose estimation accuracy in the \textit{V} series sequences, primarily due to poor line detection caused by motion blur.
-Nevertheless, despite this situation, the estimated accuracy has not significantly declined, and the overall performance across the entire dataset has improved.
+Nevertheless, the estimated accuracy has not significantly declined, and the overall performance across the entire dataset has improved.